Personal records are exciting.

 Those lifts were not intended to create adaptation.

-They were intended to maintain readiness.
+They were intended to keep established performance available.

-Whether the objective is:
+Whether the performance quality is:

 The sport changes.